onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 --------------

 Taking the orthogonal of the metric allows the edges to be aligned with main direction of the hessian.
-It is supposed to havec the same effect has prism layers in the boundary layer.
-According to [1] it is supposed to improve numerical results but according to J. Vanharen it turns out not to be that usefull in practice.
+It is supposed to have the same effect has prism layers in the boundary layer.
+According to [1] it is supposed to improve numerical results but according to J. Vanharen it turns out not to be that useful in practice.

 Error Estimate
 --------------

-On could want the surface triangulation to be an acurate approximation of the smooth boundary of the geometry.
+On could want the surface triangulation to be an accurate approximation of the smooth boundary of the geometry.
-To mesure that a geometric error estimates is used.
+To measure that a geometric error estimates is used.
 [2] suggested to evaluate the Hausdorff distance between those two surfaces.

-To reduce the computational effort and obtain a more accurate result, we want to minimize the difference between the solution to the PDE (a priori estimate) and the finite element approximation (a posteriori estimate).
-More details on a posteriori error estimats can be found in "Theory and Practice of Finite Elements" in section 10 on "A Posteriori Error Estimates and Adaptive Meshes".
+To reduce the computational effort and obtain a more accurate result, we want to minimize the difference between the solution to the PDE (*a priori* estimate) and the finite element approximation (*a posteriori* estimate).
+More details on *a posteriori* error estimates can be found in "Theory and Practice of Finite Elements" in section 10 on "A Posteriori Error Estimates and Adaptive Meshes".

 F. Alauzet provides more details on metric based error estimates aiming to mesure the interpolation error in [3] and [4].
-Special attention is givent to this topic in section 4 of the PhD thesis of L. Fraza [5].
+Special attention is given to this topic in section 4 of the PhD thesis of L. Fraza [5].

 Scheduling
 ----------

-A. Loseille schedules his operations as :
+A. Loseille schedules his operations as:

   - collapse (create a unit mesh)
   - split (create a unit mesh)
   - swap (improve the mesh quality)
   - smooth (improve the mesh quality)

 Int his PhD thesis [6], P. Caplan suggests to interleave swaps within the collapse and split operators to weave out of restrictive (geometry or